HOW TO CREATE YOUR VIENNA 2-DAY ITINERARY

 2 Days Vienna Pass vs. Vienna Card

-ℹ️ The Vienna Pass gives you free access to more than 60 attractions around Vienna.
+ℹ️ The Vienna Pass gives free access to more than 60 attractions around Vienna.
 In addition, you can skip the line entry to popular Vienna attractions, including the Vienna Hop On Hop Off sightseeing tours.

 ℹ️ Tickets are a bit more expensive than the Vienna City Card but give you unlimited free public transport in downtown Vienna (public transportation is in general quite affordable in Vienna), and good discounts on Vienna’s major attractions.